Pay Traffic Ticket in KansasPage OverviewSUMMARY: How to Pay a Kansas Traffic Ticket

-- Some courts allow convenient online payment (see below).
+- Some courts allow convenient online ticket payment (see below).

-- Depending on the violation (and how many times you’ve committed it), you could face license suspension or revocation.
+- Depending on the traffic violation (and how many times you've committed it), you could face a driver's license suspension or revocation.

-- Your judge might dismiss the ticket if you complete an approved traffic school.
+- Your judge might dismiss the traffic ticket if you complete an approved KS traffic school course.

 - Your auto insurance rates might increase the next time you renew.

-Your citation includes a date by which you must pay your fine.
-If you fail to pay by that date, you’ll receive a notice; this means you must pay your fine by the date of the notice.
-Missing that deadline results in license suspension and in some cases, an arrest warrant.
+Your traffic citation includes a date by which you must pay your ticket fine.
+If you fail to pay by that date, you'll receive a notice; you must pay your fine by the date on the notice.
+Missing that deadline results in a driver's license suspension and in some cases, an arrest warrant.

-Lost your ticket?
+Lost your KS traffic ticket?
 We can help you find a lost citation, or you can contact your court for information specific to your ticket.
-Municipal Courts handle city-level tickets, and District Courts handle county-level citations.
+Municipal courts handle city-level tickets, and district courts handle county-level citations.

-You can plead guilty or no contest the same as any other driver, but understand CDL drivers receive severe penalties for certain violations.
+You can plead "guilty" or "no contest" the same as any other driver, but understand that KS CDL drivers receive severe penalties for certain traffic violations.
 You could actually lose your job.

 Refer to Ticket Fines and Penalties for more information about federally-mandated commercial driver penalties.

-Sure, it sounds convenient―especially if you’re guilty of a minor infraction―but pleading guilty and paying your fine isn’t your only option.
+Sure, it sounds convenient―especially if you're guilty of a minor traffic infraction―but pleading "guilty" and paying your fine isn't your only option.

-You can contest the ticket and fight the charges in court.
-Drivers charged with serious offenses often choose this route, as do drivers who know they’re innocent―regardless of their charges.
+You can contest the traffic ticket and fight the charges in court.
+Drivers charged with serious traffic offenses often choose this route, as do drivers who know they're innocent―regardless of their charges.